vcato/practical_tdd/README.md

 ### 4. Enter State II (fix on, test off)

-Turn the fix flag on and run the tests.
-They pass as expected.
+Turn the fix flag on.

 ```diff
  # --- TEMPORARY SCAFFOLDING ---